 The Center supports a full range of graduate programs in gifted education:

-Licensure in Gifted and Talented Education is a K-8 and/or 7-12 licensure attached to an existing license in general or specific education.
-Licensure is an 18-hour program.
+Licensure in Gifted and Talented Education is a K-12 licensure attached to an existing license in general or specific education.
+Licensure is fully-online, 15-hour non-degree program.

 The masters program in Gifted and Talented Education prepares educators for roles as classroom teachers, gifted and talented facilitators, gifted program coordinators, and educational cooperative supervisors.
-The Masters is a 36-hour program.
+The Masters is a 30-33 hour program.

 The doctoral program requires 60 post-Masters hours.
 The specialization in Gifted and Talented Education is a co-emphasis within the Educational Administration and Supervision program and focuses on curriculum and professional development.